willnorris/willnorris.com/src/_posts/2003-07-31-dreams-birthdays-and-phones.md

 was b/c i was being lazy and hadn't finished up the project... so it's really my own damn fault.  i guess that's why i'm upset.

-i'm gonna try and write in here more often.  i think it keeps me out of trouble.  if anyone actually reads this, then <a href="/contact">get on my case</a> if i don't update at least 2-3 times a week or so.  thanks.
+i'm gonna try and write in here more often.  i think it keeps me out of trouble.  if anyone actually reads this, then [get on my case](/contact) if i don't update at least 2-3 times a week or so.  thanks.